martin-steinegger/academic-kickstart/content/home/posts.md

  # CSS class.
  css_class = ""
 +++

-We are actively looking for Postdoctoral Researcher and Ph.D. students!
+We are hiring postdoctoral researchers, Ph.D. students and interns.